is-a-dev/docs/src/guides/discord-verification.md

 ## Configuration

 After your pull request has been merged, repeat the steps to get the verification string and press the `Verify` button.
-If it shows any error such as `Unable to verify your domain`, try waiting a few minutes (sometimes up to 24 hours) as the DNS might have not been updated yet.
+If it shows any error such as `Unable to verify your domain`, try waiting a few minutes (sometimes up to 24 hours) as the DNS might not have propagated yet.